-Are you good at good math and have an interest in metals, minerals, and their extraction?
-Do you enjoy a hands-on technical job?
+Are you good at math and interested in metals, minerals, and their extraction?
 If yes, a career as a Mining Engineer could be ideal for you.

 Mining engineers plan and direct the engineering aspects of identifying and extracting petroleum, minerals, and natural gas from the earth.

-You need a Bachelor of Engineering degree (focussing on mining or geotechnical engineering) and two to three years of graduate experience to work as a Professional Mining Engineer.
+To become a mining engineer in Australia, you need a Bachelor of Engineering degree (focussing on mining or geotechnical engineering) and two to three years of experience.
 Some states/territories may also require licensing via a regulatory authority or registration with a professional body.

-Keep reading this blog to explore the Mining Engineer profession and learn the basic steps to becoming one in Australia.
+In this blog, you will explore the Mining Engineer profession and learn the basic steps to becoming one in Australia, including degree requirements, salary, what they do, career paths, job opportunities, and more.

 1. What Is Mining Engineering?